shundhammer/qdirstat/doc/Treemap.md

 ## Showing the Hierarchy

-In a deeply nested directory tree, it' sometimes interesting to see in the treemap what belongs to the directory of the currently selected item, and what does not.
+In a deeply nested directory tree, it's sometimes interesting to see in the treemap what belongs to the directory of the currently selected item, and what does not.